kermitt2/delft/Readme.md

 __Production stack__:

-* see how efficiently feed and execute those Keras models with DL4J
+* see how efficiently feed and execute those Keras/Tensorflow models with DL4J/Java

 __Build more models and examples__...